The Best Cordless Chainsaw of 2020

 We didn't find much to complain about while testing this model, but we'd like to mention that it doesn't have the quickest wind-up time.
 This is not a big deal unless you require instantaneous wind-up to get your job done as fast as possible.
 Also, the length of the bar could be a little much for those that only need a cordless electric chainsaw for smaller projects.
 If you are looking for an easy-to-use cordless electric chainsaw with a long bar and a long-lasting battery, then the EGO Power+ CS1800 is the way to go.

-The ECHO CCS-58V4AH earns our coveted Editors' Choice Award.
-The model is as easily operated as any other, and the battery is simple to change with one hand.
-The oil tank has a clear window so you can freely observe the level, and the cap has tabs to help with leverage while you're wearing gloves.
-It has a strong battery life, an ergonomic rubber handle, and a safety switch that ensures the saw will never start unless the operator is fully ready.
+The ECHO CCS-58V4AH is as easily operated as any other, and the battery is simple to change with one hand.
+The oil tank has a clear window so you can freely observe the level, and the cap has tabs to enhance leverage while you're wearing gloves.
+It has an ergonomic rubber handle, a strong battery life, and a safety switch that ensures the saw will never start unless the operator is fully ready.
 When it comes to cutting performance, the Echo cuts like a hot knife through butter.
 During our dimensional woodcutting tests, this saw was simply unmatched.
-Once we were able to get this model to the wood yard and really tear into some pine logs we fell in love with the high level of execution.
-This saw makes cuts more than twice as fast as most of the competition, which is the primary reason why the Echo has landed at the top of our list.
+Once we were able to get this model to the wood yard and really tear into some pine logs, we fell in love with its high level of execution.

 The Echo is not without its flaws.
-It is one of the heaviest chainsaws in our review and it also has a wrench that is a bit difficult to remove from the body if you don't have something to pry it out with.
-That being said we believe these small cons don't outweigh its amazing overall operation.
+It is one of the heaviest chainsaws in our review, and it also has a wrench that is tricky to remove from the body if you don't have something to pry it out with.
+That being said, we believe these small drawbacks don't compromise its amazing overall operation.